nightkr/flickboard/README.md

 FlickBoard is a flicking-style keyboard, in the style of [MessagEase] and [Thumb-Key].

+Type the letters in the center of a key by tapping it.
+Type the keys in the corners by swiping in that direction.
+That's it!

 ## How do I install it?

 There are currently no binary builds.
 You need to build it yourself, by running the following on a